Distance sensing emerging from second-order interference of thermal light

 if and only if $F_1^2=2F_2^{(+)}=2F_2^{(-)}$, approximately occurring when $\alpha\ll 1$ and $\alpha\beta\ll 1$, as defined in Eq.~\eqref{eq:alphabeta} (the latter condition is automatically satisfied for $z_T=z_C$, where $\beta=0$).
 The approximate factorization entails, as a necessary condition, a bound on the product of transverse slit distances:

-Interestingly, to satisfy the factorization conditions and hence to observe the pattern \eqref{eq:factorized}, it is not necessary to be in the regime where first order interference can be observed at both detectors, namely $d_C\ll\sigma_C$ and $d_T\ll\sigma_T$.
-Unfortunately, in such a factorized limit, the second-order correlation has a small sensitivity to variations in $z_T$, depending on it only through its first order contribution in alpha,
+Interestingly, to satisfy the factorization conditions and hence to observe a pattern approximated by \eqref{eq:factorized}, as in Fig.~\ref{fig:Gamma}(d), it is not necessary to be in the regime where first order interference can be observed at both detectors, namely $d_C\ll\sigma_C$ and $d_T\ll\sigma_T$.
+Unfortunately, in such a factorized limit, the second-order correlation has a small sensitivity to variations in $z_T$, depending on it only through its first order contribution in $\alpha$,

 arising from the only nonvanishing first-order corrections to the Fourier coefficients, namely $F_2^{\pm} = 1/2 \mp \alpha/4$. .

 \textit{Case 2.
 The limit of second-order correlated interference pattern: higher sensitivity to $f_T$.---} Considering the form of the Fourier coefficients in Eqs.~(\ref{eq:F1})-(\ref{eq:F2}), it is evident that, when $\alpha\gg 1$, namely